The 2010 Razzie Awards Winners: The Best Of The Worst

-Sandra Bullock, Ben Affleck and Halle Berry have graciously accepted their awards in person).
+Sweeping an awards show can be a dubious distinction when it comes to the 2010 Razzie Awards Winners.
+The Golden Raspberry Award Foundation annually honors the worst of the worst films and performances and bestows Razzies upon the mostly absent “winners” (although good sports like Sandra Bullock, Ben Affleck and Halle Berry have graciously accepted their awards in person).
 Each year, the Worst Achievements in Film are noted on the night before the Academy Awards.
 The Razzies were founded to incinerate cinematic sin, and the 31st Annual “winners” were well deserving of the honor.

 “The Last Airbender” M. Night Shyamalan’s attempt to bring the anime TV series into a 3D flick clearly earned the Best of the Worst honors for the year with a sweep of Razzie distinctions in 2010.
 Shyamalan won the Worst Director, Worst Screenplay and Worst Picture awards.
 The Worst Supporting Actor statue went to Jackson “Rathbone, better known for his “Twilight” series offenses.
 Lastly, the movie so offended the Golden Raspberry judges that they created a brand-new category for its visual affronts, the Worst Eye-Gouging Mis-Use of 3-D. Could Ed Wood’s notoriously bad “Plan 9 From Outer Space” have a competitor for the worst film of all time?